 The role of a researcher is to take the respondent's perspective as accurately and empathetically as possible, allowing them to understand the respondent's problems.

 Establishing an understanding with respondents during the Individual In-Depth Interview makes it possible to obtain essential information.

-The main advantages of IDI research include:
+The main advantages of In-Depth Interviews include:

-- insight into how users of a digital product think and react
+- Insight into how users of a digital product think and react

-- diversity of collected data
+- Diversity of collected data

 The success of a study carried out by this method also depends on the ability to formulate questions, which should be constantly developed and trained.